wercker-labs/wercker-blog/source/posts/2013-10-11-auto-increment-versioning-for-android.md

 ### Updating the wercker.yml

-There's a example code in the readme of the step:
+There's an example code in the readme of the step:

 ``` yaml
 build: